Galette! Pie’s very unassuming and carefree little sis. I love her.

 - Make Ahead & Freezing Instructions: Both the dough and filling can be made ahead of time and chilled in the refrigerator for up to 3 days.
 The dough can be frozen for up to 3 months after prepared in step 1.
 Allow to thaw overnight in the refrigerator before rolling out and filling.

-- Butter & Milk: Make sure the butter and buttermilk are SUPER cold.
+- Cold Ingredients in Dough: Make sure the butter and buttermilk are SUPER cold.
 Cold ingredients, as well as chilling, help the crust keep its shape.

 Keywords: berry galette